-- 1 The auditors' report expresses an unqualified opinion on the financial statements of the Town of Bourne, Massachusetts. - 2 There were no significant deficiencies disclosed during the audit of the financial statements. - 3 No instances of noncompliance material to the financial statements of the Town of Bourne, Massachusetts, which are required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
-Material weaknesses in internal control over major federal award programs disclosed during the audit are reported in the Independent Auditors' Report on Compliance with Requirements that Could Have a Direct and Material Effect on Each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133. - The auditors' report on compliance for the major federal award programs for the Town of Bourne, Massachusetts expresses an unqualified opinion on all major programs. - 6.
-Audit findings that are required to be reported in accordance with Section 510(a) of OMB Circular A-133 are reported in this schedule on pages 11-15. - 7 The programs tested as major programs were:
+- 1. The auditors' report expresses an unqualified opinion on the financial statements of the Town of Bourne, Massachusetts. - 2.
+There were no material weaknesses disclosed during the audit of the financial statements. - 3.
+No instances of noncompliance material to the financial statements of the Town of Bourne, Massachusetts, which are required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
+A significant deficiency in internal control over major federal award programs disclosed during the audit is reported in the Independent Auditors' Report on Compliance with Requirements that Could Have a Direct and Material Effect on Each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133. - 5.
+The auditors' report on compliance for the major federal award programs for the Town of Bourne, Massachusetts expresses an unqualified opinion on all major programs. - 6.
+Audit findings that are required to be reported in accordance with Section 510(a) of OMB Circular A-133 are reported in this schedule on pages 11-12. - 7.
+The programs tested as major programs were:

 Program Description CFDA Number

 Title I, Part A Cluster

 Title I Distribution 84.010

 Title I Carryover Grant 84.010

-Title I School Support 84.010

 ARRA - Title I Grants 84.389

 Special Education Cluster

 SPED 94-142 Allocation 84.027

 SPED Carryover Grant 84.027

+SPED Program Improvement 84.027

 SPED Early Childhood Allocation 84.173

 ARRA - SPED IDEA 84.391

 ARRA - SPED Early Childhood Allocation 84.392

-- The threshold used for distinguishing between Type A and B programs was \$300,000. - 9.
-The Town of Bourne, Massachusetts did not qualify as a low-risk auditee. - B. Findings Financial Statement Audit
+- 8. The threshold used for distinguishing between Type A and B programs was \$300,000. - 9.
+The Town of Bourne, Massachusetts did not qualify as a low-risk auditee.

+B. Findings - Financial Statement Audit